 You can remove old varnish and wood quickly, sand right up to the edge of the floor (apart from the corners) and produce a very high-quality finish.

 However, I’m not sure if this can be rented and to buy it knew is $550-600 (then another $500-700 if you want a dust extractor).

 UPDATE: Many people have been messaging me that they do actually want to buy this, you can get it from Amazon by clicking here (For UK Peeps, click here).
+If you would like to take a closer look, I have written a full Festool Rotex RO 150 review here.
+Alternatively, there is a short buyer’s guide at the bottom of this page that contains some cheaper options.
 Here’s a hot tip: Sometimes in the past when I haven’t had the extractor, for whatever reason, I have just put the vacuum hose on the end and just taped it on with decorators tape.
-Don’t tell anyone!
+Don’t tell anyone

 Now a quick word on technique…